 A brightly coloured dragonfly zipping across the surface of a pond is one of the iconic images of a British summer – though in some parts of the country, an increasingly rare one.
 Dragonflies and their relatives, the damselflies, were amongst the first things to fly, taking to the air back in the Carboniferous Era – about 150 million years before the dinosaurs appeared!
 Virtually unchanged since then, they have proved themselves to be a highly successful group during the intervening 300 million years or so, but more recently life has become a little more difficult for them.
-Over the last fifty years, with the gradual loss of more and more of their natural wetland habitats, three British species have become extinct – making the haven offered by garden ponds increasingly important for many of the 39 kinds which still remain.
+Over the last fifty years, with the gradual loss of more and more of their natural wetland habitats and native wildlife, three British species have become extinct – making the haven offered by garden ponds increasingly important for many of the 39 kinds which still remain.

 The Water Dragon